 Insulate your windows

 If you can’t afford additional glazing you can use a thin layer of plastic to add extra insulation to your windows during winter and simply roll it away for summer storage.
 Fitting shutters is a great way to insulate at night and you can even get shutters for bay windows.
 They have the additional benefit of reducing light and noise pollution and improving your security, and you can easily paint them to suit your décor.

 Insulate your floors

-Most people can’t afford to fit new flooring very often, but you can significantly cut down on this type of heat loss simply by adding rugs, which you can pick up cheaply in charity shops or make for yourself.
+Most people can’t afford to fit new flooring very often where adding insulating under lay makes a big difference, but you can significantly cut down on this type of heat loss simply by adding rugs, which you can pick up cheaply in charity shops or make for yourself.
 Layering rugs can look very elegant (it’s a technique traditionally used in large houses) and creates especially effective insulation.
 Natural wool is the best fabric choice and hemp fibre is the best option for those avoiding animal products.

 Heat yourself, not the whole room

 Keeping the heat a little lower reduces fuel use quite a bit so instead of turning it up on chilly evenings, snuggle into a blanket on the sofa and heat your body from the inside with a nice warm drink.
 Use hot water bottles to warm your bed and place a woollen blanket on top to trap heat beneath the covers.
 You’ll be amazed by how warm this can get so test it carefully at first to find the right level and avoid overheating.